GaryJones/genesis-automatic-term-headline/README.md

 ### Selective Criteria

 If you want to be a bit more selective of which taxonomies the plugin affects, you can use the `genesis-automatic-term-headline-exclusion` filter.
 It's a boolean filter, where any truthy value will stop the term headline from appearing.
-To not add the term headlines for post tags, for categories begining with _Test_, or the archive page for the flavour taxonomy with the slug of 'mild', for instance, you can do:
+To not add the term headlines for post tag archives, for category archives for categories begining with _Test_, or the archive page for the _flavour_ taxonomy with the slug of _mild_, for instance, you can do:

 ~~~php
 add_filter( 'genesis-automatic-term-headline-exclusion', 'prefix_automatic_term_headline_exclusion' );